Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 This map is effective because it helps employees get into the customers’ minds by understanding the typical questions they have and the emotions they’re feeling.

-There are incremental action steps that Dapper Apps can take in response to these questions and feelings that will help it solve all the current problems customers are having.
+There are incremental action steps that Dapper Apps can take in response to these questions and feelings that will help it solve customers’ current problems.

 3. Ecommerce Customer Journey Map Example